-Dairy Grazing Apprenticeship is a two-year program that pairs beginning farmers with mentors—known as master graziers—to provide a guided pathway toward managing or starting a pastured dairy farm.
+Dairy Grazing Apprenticeship is a two-year program that pairs beginning farmers with mentors—known as mentor graziers—to provide a guided pathway toward managing or starting a pastured dairy farm.
 Using a model of education that has prepared skilled workers in the trades for generations, Dairy Grazing Apprenticeship combines paid, on-the-job training with related technical coursework.

-The program also serves to strengthen the economic and environmental wellbeing of rural communities.
+The program also serves to strengthen the economic and environmental wellbeing of farming communities.
 Host farmers and apprentices become part of an engaged peer learning network of dairy graziers in their region, who collaborate to improve their grazing management strategies and business models.

 Founded by dairy farmers in Wisconsin in 2010, Dairy Grazing Apprenticeship was the first nationally registered farming apprenticeship in the country and is now operating in several states.
 Pasa administers the program in Pennsylvania and surrounding areas.